Want to encourage a love of reading in your child? Discover 9 strategies that can help beginner readers build good reading habits.

 Raising a lifelong reader starts with you.
 Help your child build good reading habits by reading often and everywhere.

 When you do, encourage active participation through reader prompts and alternating pages.
-Find age-appropriate books that hold his interests.
-And stay involved in his school work to guide him through what he’s learning.
+Find age-appropriate books, especially about her interests.
+And stay involved in her school work to guide her through what she’s learning.